DrafaKiller/EventEmitter-dart/README.md

 ## Why is this package different?

 `events_emitter` implements the Event-based system using **callbacks** and **streams**, making it very easy to use and very flexible, allowing you to choose the best way to use it.
-And if you need to fit your needs, you can extend the `EventEmitter` and `Event` classes to create your own custom interface.
+If you need to fit your needs, you can extend the `EventEmitter` and `Event` classes to create your own custom interface.

 And something very important, `events_emitter` allows you to use **type-safe** events, so you can use the same event type for different data types.
 Not having to worry about the wrong type being passed in.